manemsai/Mr.manemsai/README.md

 ## Transition to Data Analytics

 - 🎯 My goal is to leverage my engineering background and analytical skills to excel in the field of data analytics.
--     Pursuing Masters in Data Analytics at Clark University,Worcester,MA
 - 💼 I'm actively seeking opportunities in data analytics roles to apply my problem-solving abilities and technical expertise.
 - 📊 I have experience with SQL,Python,PowerBI,Tableau which I believe will be valuable in data analysis.